 Use this *My Carbon Tax* page to estimate and pay your Carbon Tax to help stop the climate change monsters so that 25% of all multi-cellular life does not die in the next 4 or 5 years.

-Use *My Carbon Tax* to estimate and send Carbon Tax bills to businesses or individuals - to get them to pay their fair share of the carbon offsets needed to stop climate change and save our failing biosphere.
+Also, use *My Carbon Tax* to estimate and send Carbon Tax bills to businesses and individuals - to get them to pay their fair share too.

-1/ Find out or estimate the company's net profit, the person's net pay or your net pay.
+1/ Find out or estimate your net pay, a company's net profit, or a person's net pay.

-3/ Send that Carbon Tax bill estimate to the relevant business or individual via social media and/or email - with a link to MyCarbonTax.org or a note explaining the bill.
+And, send a Carbon Tax bill estimate to a business or individual via social media and/or email - with a link to XOEarth.org/My-Carbon-Tax or XOEarth.org/My-Carbon-Tax-Bill, and an [optional] note from youself about the bill.

 Example of a Carbon Tax bill and the link sent via Twitter or Facebook ::

-Hello @ExxonMobil XOM, Have you paid your 2017 $546 million Carbon Tax bill?
-Please tell us! http://MyCarbonTax.org #ClimateChange
+Hello @ExxonMobil XOM, Have you paid your 2018 $546 million Carbon Tax bill?
+Please tell us!
+XOEarth.org/My-Carbon-Tax #ClimateChange

 Example of a Carbon Tax bill and the note sent via email or Facebook ::